nplab/ecn-examples/README.md

 |`tclass = 0x93`|`tclass = 0x93`             |`tclass = 0x93`      |
 |`tclass = 0x89`|`tclass = 0x01`             |`tclass = 0x89`      |

-The observation is that on macOS setting the DSCP value using the `IPPROTO_IPV6`-level socket option `IPV6_TCLASS` is not possible.
+The observation is that on macOS setting the DSCP value using the `IPPROTO_IPV6`-level socket option `IPV6_TCLASS` for UDP/IPv4 packets is not possible.
 Only the ECN value is set.